shawnscoding/reactjs-crontab/README.md

   console.log('Hello')
 }

-const sayGoobye = () => {
-  console.log('Goodbye')
-}

 const RequestSomething = () => {
   console.log('Api request has been sent')
 }

-// these are the functions which will run according to your settings
+// these are the functions which will run according to the config

 const tasks = [
-  // just put this array into <Crontab /> component as a props and it will work like magic!
   {
     fn: sayHello,
     id: '1',